Judging participation in a right doesn’t change the right.

 You can tell others you respect them.
 You can write about how you respect them.
 Actions will ALWAYS speak louder than words.

 There has to be a better way to disagree than to trample down reverence and respect in the process.

 - Host a debate.
 Let each side answer questions about the situation and how the situation can be resolved.

 - Set up a meeting with the opposition – far from the cameras and spotlights.
 Have open and honest conversation.

 - Give solutions.
 The only way to fix anything is to provide a way to do something different.

 I once shared with a friend that nobody ever wins an argument.
 In an argument, feelings get hurt, emotions flare, and in the end, both sides lose.
-We have to find a way to stop arguing with each other and begin sharing, healing, and helping.
+We have to find a way to stop arguing with each other and stop judging so we can begin sharing, healing, and helping.

 What do you think?